gohugoio/hugo/content/tutorials/creating-a-new-theme.md

 The 404 warning is easy to explain &mdash; it's because we haven't created the template file `layouts/404.html`.
 Hugo uses this to render an HTML file which serves "page not found" errors.
 However, the 404 page is a topic for a separate tutorial.

-Regarding the home page warning: the first layout Hugo looked for was `layouts/index.html`.
-Note that Hugo uses this file for the home page only.
+Regarding the homepage warning: the first layout Hugo looked for was `layouts/index.html`.
+Note that Hugo uses this file for the homepage only.

 It's good that Hugo lists the files it seeks, when we give it the verbose flag.
-For the home page, these files are `layouts/index.html` and `layouts/_default/list.html`.
+For the homepage, these files are `layouts/index.html` and `layouts/_default/list.html`.
 Later, we'll cover some rules which explain these paths (including their basenames).
-For now, just remember that Hugo couldn't find a template to use for the home page, and it said so.
+For now, just remember that Hugo couldn't find a template to use for the homepage, and it said so.

 All right!
 So, now &mdash; after these few steps &mdash; you have a working installation, and a website foundation you can build upon.
 All that's left is to add some content, as well as a theme to display it.